On this page

 Pupil voice is a key part of the Whole School Approach and pupils should be engaged and involved in all aspects of your Healthy Schools work.

-School Council Support & PADL Awards
+School Council Support and Awards structure

 The benefits of having a school council (or pupil parliament) include: